MicrosoftDocs/CordovaDocs/cordovadocs/samples/create-to-do-list-app.md

     ![Selecting the Ripple emulator](media/create-to-do-list-app/IC793846.png)

+    > [!NOTE]
-    >**Note**: iOS and some target devices and emulators have different system or configuration requirements.
+    > iOS and some target devices and emulators have different system or configuration requirements.
 See topics like [Run your app on Android](../run-your-app/run-app-android.md) and the [iOS Setup Guide](../first-steps/ios-guide.md) for more info.

     If you are not running on a VM and your machine supports Hyper-V, we recommend targeting Android and selecting the VS Emulator (it's faster than the Google Android Emulator).
 GenyMotion also provides a good emulator but set up and configuration takes time.